volume-trader/QuantowerKB/connections/connect-quantower-to-interactive-broker/README.md

 At the bottom of the Account Management page, you can find the link to the [**Market Data Subscriptions**](https://ndcdyn.interactivebrokers.com/AccountManagement/AmAuthentication?action=TA\_MARKET\_DATA).
 Click on the **Gear** icon to customize your subscription to the necessary market data.&#x20;

 After this is done, **restart Trader Workstation platform**.
-Quantower will establish a new connection and you should then receive market data.
+VT-Terminal will establish a new connection and you should then receive market data.

 ![](<../../.gitbook/assets/image (320).png>)